codecell/archy-test-ui/README.md

 [Typescript](https://www.typescriptlang.org/docs) and [Sequelize](https://sequelize.org/) was used as the ORM.

 ## Installation(server)
-Follow the steps below to setup a local development environment for the frontend.
+Follow the steps below to setup a local development environment for the backend.
 First ensure you have [Mysql2](https://www.mysql.com/) installed, and a version of [Node.js](http://nodejs.org/) equal or greater than v6.10.0 .

 1. Clone the repository from a terminal; git clone `https://github.com/codecell/test_server.git`.
-2. Navigate to the project directory `cd test_sercer`
+2. Navigate to the project directory `cd test_server`
 3. Rename `.env.sample` to `.env` and add the required DATABASE settings.
 4. Install project dependencies `npm install`
 5. To run migrations and start the express server, navigate to src/index.ts and `un-comment` the `await sequelizeInstance.sync` call then run `npm run dev` to serve the project.

 ## Installation(Frontend)
-Follow the steps below to setup a local development environment.
+Follow the steps below to setup a local development environmen for the frontend.
 First ensure you have [Create-react-app](https://reactjs.org/) and associated build packs installed, and a version of [Node.js](http://nodejs.org/) equal or greater than v6.10.0 .

 1. Clone the repository from a terminal; git clone `https://github.com/codecell/archy-test-ui.git`.
 2. Navigate to the project directory `cd archy-test-ui`